00aj99/AndroSpy/README.md

 Frequently check for update on github repo of AndroSpy for the best user experience.

+For Huawei and other EMUI devices, read this article: https://dontkillmyapp.com/huawei I added the code suggestion for developers to our Client; wakelock tag: "LocationManagerService"

 <img src="https://user-images.githubusercontent.com/45147475/101690450-5b7ad900-3a7e-11eb-93ca-e4a954f938ff.PNG" width="40%"></img>
 <img src="https://user-images.githubusercontent.com/45147475/101690462-5ddd3300-3a7e-11eb-89ef-84b0a7a30de5.PNG" width="45%"></img>
 <img src="https://user-images.githubusercontent.com/45147475/101690469-5fa6f680-3a7e-11eb-94b7-b1064253bdb7.PNG" width="40%"></img>